Keyboard shortcuts

 • Query params: URL-decoded, sorted by key then value, percent-encoded

-• JSON body: flattened to key=value pairs (nested objects use dot notation, arrays use []), sorted, percent-encoded
+• JSON body: flattened to key=value pairs (nested objects use dot notation, arrays use []; an object inside an array is not flattened -- it becomes one pair holding its compact JSON with alphabetically sorted keys, see CRYPTO.md), sorted, percent-encoded

 • Form body: parsed, sorted, percent-encoded